BananaAccounting/Germany/EÜRDossier/Readme.md

 Each folder contains a readme presenting a roadmap for the project branch, with

-* current working status
+* current working status/ what has been done so far
+* description/ documentation of delivered items
 * discussion issues
-* to dos
-* further info on working tasks
+* proposal for how to proceed, further info on working tasks

 Pending your feedback, meanwhile I propose following